kristopolous/Coinbase-pro-portfolio-analyzer/README.md

 Nothing personal is here and you'll have to modify secrets.py.example in order for it to work for you.

+### Installing/Requirements

+[Ta-Lib](http://www.ta-lib.org/hdr_dw.html) is used and is needed to be installed outside of the Python wrapper that is specified in requirements.txt.
+You may need to install this manually ... fair warning.

 ### practice and theory

 I've been trading bitcoins since 2010 but never in serious enough amounts to be rich.